 Our Picks for Alternatives to the Alaska Airlines Credit Card

 Why We’re Mentioning it: It’s one of the few credit cards out there that matches the Alaska Airlines Visa Signature’s three-miles-per dollar return, only this time it’s points across airfare and hotels.
 You also get three points per dollar back at restaurants and one point per dollar everywhere else.
-Plus, the Reserve has a sweet signup bonus — 100,000 points (equivalent to $1,500 when redeemed through Chase’s travel portal) when you spend $4,000 in your first three months — that could more than make up for its high $450 annual fee.
+Plus, the Reserve has a sweet signup bonus — 50,000 points when you spend $4,000 in your first three months — that could more than make up for its high annual fee.

-Other Travel Benefits: $300 annual travel statement credit, $100 application fee credit for Global Entry or TSA Pre-Check every four years, airport lounge access with a complimentary Priority Pass Select membership and no foreign transaction fees.
+Other Travel Benefits: $300 annual travel statement credit, an application fee credit for Global Entry or TSA PreCheck every four years, airport lounge access with a complimentary Priority Pass Select membership and no foreign transaction fees.

 Annual Fee: $450